jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="3_4_2"></a>
 ### [↖](#3_4)[↑](#3_4_1)[↓](#3_4_3) SAML 2.0
 * Overview
-  * To integrate Active Directory / ADFS with AWS (or any SAML 2.0)
+  * To integrate Active Directory/ADFS with AWS (or any SAML 2.0)
   * Access through console or CI
   * Client app authenticates against IdP, receives *SAML assertion* back
   * SAML assertion is exchanged with STS to reveive temporary credentials